There are many excuses we can make not to be fit, but there are plenty of reasons to exercise, all of which will do our bodies good.

 Those are all the different things I’ve said to myself over the last twenty-five years.
 Even earlier, I guess.
 I was always the last kid picked for a softball team.
 I faked a stomach ache whenever dodge ball was on the teacher’s schedule.

 In high school I lettered in baseball.
 No lie.
 I was “a stat girl” for the boys’ baseball team and got a real letter to go on my sweater.
+I never lifted a finger, let alone a bat, but I got PE credit.
+So sharp were my exercise-evasion skills.

 For many years I figured that my high metabolism exempted me from exercise.
 I didn’t gain weight no matter what I ate.
 And I lost the baby fat pretty easily.